mohitpai/journey-optimizer.en/help/using/configuration/retries.md

 If a delivery is successful after a retry, the error counter of the address is reinitialized.

+## Edit the retry threshold {#edit-retry-threshold}

+>[!CONTEXTUALHELP]
+>id="ajo_admin_suppression_list_bounces"
+>title="Update the number of errors threshold"
+>abstract="If the default value does not suit your needs, you can modify the allowed number of consecutive soft bounces.
+When the retry counter reaches the error threshold for a specific email address, this address is added to the suppression list."
+>additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/reporting/deliverability/suppression-list.html" text="Understand the suppresion list"

 In case the default value of 5 does not suit your needs, you can modify the error threshold following the steps below.

 1. Go to **[!UICONTROL Channels]** > **[!UICONTROL Email configuration]** > **[!UICONTROL Suppression list]**.